There are three generations of blockchain, each capable of more complex behaviours than the last.

-Currently, there are three generations of blockchain, each capable of more complex behaviors than the last.
-First generation refers to the original use BTC was intended for, that is to provide a reliable and accurate method of maintaining a public transaction ledger.
-Second generation blockchains were created with implementation of smart contracts as priority, with the most popular one being ETH (Ethereum).
-One of the big differences in ETH is the language used to code smart-contracts.
-ETH utilizes a turing complete language (known as Solidity), meaning it is computationally universal.
+- Second-generation blockchains were created with the implementation of smart contracts as a priority, with the most popular one being ETH (Ethereum).
+One of the big differences in ETH is the language used to smart code contracts.
+ETH utilises a turing complete language (known as Solidity), meaning it is computationally universal.

-The third generation of blockchain technology now focuses on solving issues with congestion and scalability.
-As this technology becomes more decentralized, there will inevitably be an exponential increase in the number of users interacting with the blockchain.
-DOT, ADA and ERG are third generation blockchains, meaning they have smart-contract capabilities while proposing solutions to scalability for a global audience.
-Third generation blockchains generally have the ability to process off-chain transactions, helping speed up transactions significantly.
-Ergo also has various innovations to address scalability.
-NIPoPows on Ergo allow for connection to side chains and light chains, opening up a whole world of possibilities.
+- The third generation of blockchain technology now focuses on solving issues with congestion and scalability.
+As this technology becomes more decentralised, there will inevitably be an exponential increase in the number of users interacting with the blockchain.
+DOT, ADA and ERG are third-generation blockchains, meaning they have smart-contract capabilities while proposing solutions to scalability for a global audience.

 ETH - ~15 TPS (Clincy et al (table1), 2019)